MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * Principal - An account/user/role to apply the policy to
   * Resource - The soecific resource this policy applies to (e.g. a specific S3 bucket)
   * Condition - Additional custom condition to evaluate to decide whether the policy should be applied.
+* There exists a tool called the "IAM Policy Simulator" which tests whetehr or not, for a given user, role, or policy, a specific action is permitted.

 ## Policy Evaluation
 * A user may have many policies applied to them (either directly or via their group(s)).
 This means that they have the potential to conflict.
 For example, if a policy attached to the user grants permission to read from S3 but a policy from their group explicitly denies reading from S3.